Using xGT on AWS

 The xGT server runs as a Linux daemon on an AWS instance you spin up and listens on a local port for commands.

-The server is driven by a python library, which can be run either locally on the AWS instance or any other python-capable client via the separate
+The server is driven by a Python client, which can be run either locally on the AWS instance or any other client by installing the

 There are three general modes of operation for working with xGT on AWS:

 All Python scripts are run locally within the same AWS instance.

 - logging in to the instance as described earlier;

 - bringing your own data to the instance; and

 - running scripts from any shell on the instance

 All Python scripts are run on a remote system such as your laptop or desktop that is connected using an SSH Tunnel.